 Keyboard shortcuts can help you navigate your device exponentially faster.
 For the tasks you complete on your device daily, learn, and utilize keyboard short cuts.
 It might be slower at first, but eventually, using keyboard shortcuts is rapidly faster than a mouse.

 If you’re still right-clicking and selecting from the pop-up menu to copy, cut, or paste on your computer, prepare for your mind to be blown by the time you’ll save.
 For instance, something as simple as utilizing your tab key can speed up your computer usage time like crazy.
 Some users don’t realize the tab key is for a lot more than just indenting text.
 Many programs and websites allow you to jump to the next part of the screen with a simple tap of the tab key.

 For instance, if you’re filling out a form, hitting the tab key can help you jump to the next box to fill out in a mere split second.

 There are also more advance keyboard shortcuts to help you speed up your workflow.
 Take note of the computer actions you’re frequently using a mouse for and find the keyboard shortcuts that may be industry or software specific to help you save time.

 If you’re a CloudApp user, you’re likely saving yourself countless hours every month.
-However, to take it to the next level, we recommend checking out our previous blog ‘A Simple Guide to CloudApp’s Keyboard ShortCuts for Mac’ or our article on how to customize your hotkeys to save time while using CloudApp.
+However, to take it to the next level, we recommend checking out our previous blog ‘A Simple Guide to CloudApp’s Keyboard ShortCuts for Mac’.

 Are you losing valuable time throughout your day guessing, resetting, or tracking down passwords?
 Sure, your browser likely saves your passwords for you.
 But a great trick to speed up your workflow is using a password manager.
 A password manager keeps them encrypted, helps you generate more secure passwords, and allows you to sync your passwords across all devices.